dyfer08/UnityTools/README.md

 ---

 ## Screenshoter
 Screenshot is a straightforward tool to take screenshots in builds and Editor (both in playmode or not).
 You can specify a file format(RAW, PNG, JPG), camera, resolution and set a super size upscale for high resolution captures.
-Tested in standalone and Android.
+Tested on OSX and Android.
+To use in Android you need to enable access to externl files in the Unity Player settings.

 ![Screenshoter in Unity](https://ferdinanddervieux.com/ImageHosting/Screenshoter2.png)*Screenshoter tool ui.*